laravel-enso/tables/README.md

 - `message`: optional, string, used in conjunction with `confirmation`, when you want to customize the modal's message
 - `method`: optional, string, should be given if you have `action` set as `ajax`, available options are: `"GET"` / `"PUT`" / `"PATCH`" / `"POST`" / `"DELETE`"
+- `params`: optional, object, used if action = `router`, object is added to route params object

 ##### Columns
 The columns configuration attribute is required, and expects an array of configuration objects.